 Choose from our standard itinerary or customize the trek by adding or subtracting days.
 We are happy to offer harder or gentler hikes where possible.

 Begin your trip in the Sicilian city of Catania/Taormina.
 Catania is the airport and Taormina is a nearby town, where Greek ruins, Roman walls, and Norman buildings speak of the great history belonging to this land.
-We recommend transferring by bus from the airport to Taormina, where you will settle into an excellently appointed and perfectly located hotel.
+We recommend transferring by bus from the airport to Taormina, where you settle into an excellently appointed and perfectly located hotel.

-Meet local historian and tour guide this morning for a two-hour tour of the stunningly located ancient Greek Theatre of Taormina and visit local environs.
+Meet a local historian and tour guide this morning for a two-hour tour of the stunningly located ancient Greek Theatre of Taormina and other local environs.
 In the afternoon, you hike to a hilltop village of Castelmola, with splendid views of the Calabrian and Ionian coast topped by Mount Etna.
 After lunch at a peculiar local cafe, you descend to the town’s citadel and back to Taormina for a second night at your lovely hotel.

 Distance: 3.2 miles.
 Elevation gain/loss: 1000 ft.

 Begin your day with a taxi transfer to Milazzo Port and take the ferry to Lipari.
 Today’s hike takes you to the top of Monte Guardia, the old outpost at the southern tip of the island.
-The hiking trail takes you by luxurious holiday villas built in classical Aeolian style, and to the Cappero-Osservatorio (Volcano Observatory).
+The trail takes you by luxurious holiday villas built in classical Aeolian style, and to the Cappero-Osservatorio (Volcano Observatory).
 After the summit, close the loop with a grand view of Lipari and its 16th-century citadel.
 Be sure to explore the town’s maritime atmosphere and rich heritage.
 Overnight in Lipari.